YuanshengZhao/Garamond-Math/README.md

 ## Notes

 - *Blackboard* (`\mathbb`): glyphs based on [XITS Math](https://github.com/khaledhosny/xits) will be loaded by default.
-However, the crossings and endpoints of strokes are rounded to fit the style of EB Garamond. `StylisticSet=1` will load the EB-Garamond-based glyphs (as in the sample below).
+However, the crossings and endpoints of strokes are rounded to fit the style of EB Garamond. `StylisticSet=1` will load the EB-Garamond based glyphs (as in the sample below).

 - *Script* (`\mathscr`): from XITS Math.
 The weight (especially for bold) and crossings and endpoints of strokes are modified.